keu/docs/astro/create-deployment.md

 description: Learn how to create an Astro Deployment.
 ---

+An Astro Deployment is an Astro Runtime environment that is powered by the core components of Apache Airflow, including the Airflow Webserver, Scheduler, and one or more workers.

+You can create a Deployment from a Workspace on Astro.
+After you create a Deployment, you can deploy DAGs to it from the Astro CLI or from a continuous delivery (CI/CD) process.
+All DAGs and tasks on Astro are executed within a Deployment.

-An Astro Deployment is an Astro Runtime instance that is powered by the core components of Apache Airflow.
-This includes: the Airflow Webserver, the Triggerer, a Postgres metadata database, one or more Schedulers, and one or more workers.
-Every Deployment is hosted on a single Astro Cluster with its own dedicated resources and you can customize it to meet the unique requirements of your Organization.
+Every Deployment is hosted on a single Astro Cluster with its own dedicated resources, which you can customize to meet the unique requirements of your Organization.
 Every Astro Cluster operates with a primary database that hosts the individual databases for each Deployment.

-Within a Workspace, you can create Deployments and push DAGs to any Deployment from the Astro CLI or from a continuous integration and continuous delivery (CI/CD) process.
-You can also invite other users to the Workspace and create Deployments.
+To restrict communication between Deployments, resources for each Deployment are isolated within a corresponding Kubernetes namespace in the Data Plane.
+See [Deployment Network Isolation](data-protection.md#deployment-network-isolation).

 ## Prerequisites